feixuwu/document/README.md

 # Release Notes

+## 1.19.0
+ add admob user messaging platform to support gdpr. for compatible reason, the old consend sdk still works. add two new api:
+ UMPRequestConsentInfoUpdate this function should be call when game startup, this function ask user consent.
+ UMPResetConsentInformation this function used to reset consent information.

 ## 1.18.2
   add new api:IsAdmobInitlized, do remember call any plugin function after IsAdmobInitlized return true, this is useful when game startup to do gdpr request(RequestConsentInfoUpdate), if admob is not initlized, call RequestConsentInfoUpdate will fail.